ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

 13. Select the Service Principal and in the **Secret permissions** area grant it **Get** and **List** permissions, then click Ok.

     ![Screenshot](media/hockey-app/vsts-ha-30.png)

+    > Note: Make sure to **Save** your changes after you have added the Service Principal.

 14. The build process should now be able to grab secrets from Key Vault, decrypt the keystore file, sign the APK, and then publish it for release.